FlytoTheSpace/everythingatonce/maths.md

 ### Segments

+---

 **Surface Area**: Amount of Area exposed to the Outside of an object
+- **Net**: Flattened version of Surface of a 3D shape into a 2D space
+- **Cross-Section**: Area which gets exposed when cutting open a 3D Object

 **Volume**: Amount of Space occupied by a 3D Object